-An entire submerged city at Dwaraka, the ancient port city of Lord Krishna with its massive fort walls, piers, wharves and jetty has been found in the ocean as described in the Mahabharata and other Vedic literature.
+An entire submerged city at Dwaraka, the ancient port city of Lord Krishna with its massive fort walls, piers, wharves, and jetty, has been found in the ocean as described in the Mahabharata and other Vedic literature.

-5. This Sanskrit verse from the Mausala Parva 7 verse 40 of the Mahabharata, describes the disappearance of the city of Dvaraka into the sea.
+5. This Sanskrit verse from the Mausala Parva 7 verse 40 of the Mahabharata describes the disappearance of the city of Dvaraka into the sea.

 “After all the people had set out, the ocean flooded Dvaraka, which still teemed with a wealth of every kind.
 Whatever portion of land was passed over, the ocean immediately flooded over with its waters.”

-Copper utensils, iron, seals, gold & silver ornaments, terracotta discs and painted grey ware pottery have all been found in these sites.
+Copper utensils, iron, seals, gold & silver ornaments, terracotta discs, and painted grey ware pottery have all been found in these sites.
 Scientific dating of these artefacts corresponds to the non-Aryan-invasion model of Indian antiquity.

 7. The dynasties recorded in the Ramayan and the Mahabharata concur without a difference.

-Even the relations between different kings and their dynasties in both the great “epics” match with each other.
+Even the relations between different kings and their dynasties in both the great “epics” match each other.
 If both were mere “epics” written by two entirely different at two different times, why would everything match even up to minor details?
-Mahabharata occurred at later date than the Ramayan.
+Mahabharata occurred at a later date than the Ramayan.
 Why would the author of the Mahabharata borrow the same ideas and characters as those of the author of Ramayana?

 8. The Greek historian Megasthenes has stated that Chandragupta Maurya was the 138 King in the lineage of Shri Krishna.